spxbhuhb/zakadabar-stack/doc/guides/backend/Settings.md

 - namespace = settings.test
 - property = nested.fromEnv
-- environment name = "SETTINGS_TEST_NESTED_FROMENV
+- environment name = SETTINGS_TEST_NESTED_FROMENV

 ### Explicit Mapping

+The `--env-explicit` server flag enables explicit mapping.

 With explicit mapping the name of the BO schema explicitly defines the environment variable.

 In this case the mapping does not use the namespace of the setting, nor the path to the field (in case of nested BOs).